-We aim to give our patients a high quality service and support the NHS Constitution, see this link for more information
+We aim to give our patients a high quality service and support the NHS Constitution.

 Your health is our concern, but your responsibility.

 ALL MEMBERS OF THE SURGERY PRIMARY CARE TEAM ARE DEDICATED TO A QUALITY POLICY TO ACHIEVE HEALTH SERVICES WHICH MEET THE PATIENT’S REQUIREMENTS.
 We are regulated by the Care Quality Commission and provide care and treatment in accordance with national, local and NICE guidance

 We are trying to improve how we communicate with patients.
 Please let us know if you need information in a different format, or you need communication support.
 This is in accordance with the NHS Accessible Information Specification.

 All new patients will receive a copy of our practice leaflet and copies will be displayed at the reception desk.